-Capital assets include water and sewer lines, water distribution, wastewater collection and multi-purpose facilities, capital equipment and fleet.
+Capital assets include water and sewer lines, water distribution, wastewater collection and multi-purpose facilities, equipment and fleet.
 Capital assets are stated at historical costs, which include related payroll, payroll taxes, fringe benefits, administrative costs and interest capitalized during construction if applicable.
+Normal recurring maintenance and repair costs are charged to operations, whereas major repairs, improvements and replacements, which extend the useful lives of the assets, are capitalized.
+Costs incurred for capital construction are carried in construction in progress until completion.

 Costs incurred for the purchase of software and water and wastewater capacity are treated as intangibles and amortized over the estimated useful life of the asset or the term of the contractual agreement.